Sushant Singh Rajput case: Bihar government recommends CBI probe into actor’s death

 Rajput’s father had accused the Mumbai Police of not taking appropriate action.

-The Bihar government on Tuesday recommended a Central Bureau of Investigation probe into actor Sushant Singh Rajput’s death, ANI reported, quoting Janata Dal (United) spokesperson Sanjay Singh.
+The Bihar government on Tuesday recommended a Central Bureau of Investigation probe into actor Sushant Singh Rajput’s death, ANI reported.
+Bihar Chief Minister Nitish Kumar told the news agency that the state’s director general of police spoke to Rajput’s father KK Singh and give his approval for a CBI probe.

-Rajput’s father KK Singh spoke to the Bihar Chief Minister Nitish Kumar earlier in the day, according to NDTV.
 On Monday, Rajput’s father had accused the Mumbai Police of inaction in the case.
-“On February 25, I informed Bandra Police that he [Rajput] is in danger,” KK Singh told ANI.
+“On February 25, I informed Bandra Police that he [Rajput] is in danger,” Singh told ANI.
 “He died on June 14 and I asked them to act against people named in my complaint.
 No action was taken even 40 days after his death.
 So I filed an FIR in Patna.”

 The Kumar-led government has been criticised by Opposition leaders and allies alike for not helping the actor’s family in the case.